Our January 2018 ISI Inspection report said:

 In Years 3, 4 and 5, form teachers greet the children first thing in the morning and the Assistant Head Pastoral is always on hand to answer any queries.
 In Year 3 and 4 teaching assistants support the teachers who are on hand to help, be it undoing buttons or hearing children read.
 From Year 5 onwards the children are becoming more independent and the form teachers continue to oversee the members of their form, supporting them and making sure that they build a good rapport with each pupil in their care and are available as a first port of call if any problems arise.

 Pupils are actively rewarded through Good Copies and Credits, as well as Form Shields, Well Done notes from the Head, Head’s Commendations and subject related awards.
 The school has recently introduced Colours for subjects other than sports.
 There are termly House Outings.
-Pupils also have the opportunity to have their voices heard outside of form time through the School Council, Charity Committee and Food Committee.
+Pupils also have the opportunity to have their voices heard outside of form time through the School Council, Charity Committee, Food Committee and Eco Committee.